-- You want to make a project multiple times, from a material of a known size and shape.
+- To make a project multiple times, from a material of known size and shape

-- You want to mill an object with a bottom that isn’t flat.
+- To mill an object with a bottom that isn’t flat

-The first case is when you want to make a project multiple times, from a material of a known shape and size.
-A good example of this is the OtherYo, a yo-yo made on the milling machine.
-This project also has to be milled from both sides, which requires very precise alignment.
-The custom fixture, made from white HDPE, holds the material during both machining operations.
+Making a project multiple times, from a material of a known shape and size: The custom fixture shown below is made from white HDPE for a yo-yo project that has to be milled from both sides, which requires very precise alignment.
+This fixture holds the material during both machining operations.
 It has one pocket for each operation, and it places the material in precise locations on the bed, which correspond to where the machine will mill.

-The second case is when you want to mill an existing object.
-For example, we wanted to engrave a lot of dog tags.
+Milling an existing object: An example is engraving a lot of dog tags.
 (This is actually a combination of the first and second cases.)
 We made a custom fixture with a recess that was just the right size for the tag we wanted to use, which took care of positioning and aligning the material.
 We also added a tapped hole so we could secure the tags with a screw instead of tape or other methods, which sped up the process of attaching the material.

-The third case is when you want to mill an object with a bottom that isn’t flat.
-For example, if you wanted to engrave the underside of a computer mouse, you’d need to have a way of securing the rounded top to the bed.
+Milling an object with a bottom that isn’t flat: If you wanted to engrave the underside of a computer mouse, you’d need to have a way of securing the rounded top to the bed.
 (This is actually a combination of the second and third cases.)
 You could make a custom fixture that held the mouse by the sides, with the underside facing up, perfectly flat.
 Then you could mill the underside easily.

 Step 2: Plan your fixture.